I don’t have to rub your face in it, I know, but I just want to remind you of something very important.

 - Delays the signs of aging

 The problem is that this value proposition, although very important, is not unique.
-We need to study more the competition and our product to see how you can differentiate your business.Find out what your Unique Selling Proposition is and sell more.#copywriting #smallbiz #digitalmarketing Click To Tweet
+You need to study more about your competitors and your product to see how you can differentiate your business.Find out what your Unique Selling Proposition is and sell more.#copywriting #smallbiz #digitalmarketing Click To Tweet

 No one talks about it, so it’s unique